Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 Physical AI for Robotics and Automation

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at intermediate-level participants who wish to enhance their skills in designing, programming, and deploying intelligent robotic systems for automation and beyond.
+21 HoursThis instructor-led, live training in Taiwan (online or onsite) is designed for intermediate-level participants who wish to improve their skills in designing, programming, and deploying intelligent robotic systems for automation and beyond.

 By the end of this training, participants will be able to: